Joint Learning of Hierarchical Neural Options and Abstract World Model: Introduction

 \eat{ Combined with techniques for training hierarchical option effectively, we propose an agent that jointly learns hierarchical options and an abstract world model, which we call AgentOWL (\textbf{O}ption and \textbf{W}orld model \textbf{L}earning Agent), which learns option hierarchies from relatively little data. }

 We apply our method to 3 hard object-centric Atari (OCAtari) games, namely Montezuma's Revenge, Pitfall, and Private Eye.
 We show that AgentOWL acquires the highest number of skills compared to other baselines.
-We also show that AgentOWL has various unique capabilities that the baselines lack.
+We also show that AgentOWL has unique capabilities that the baselines lack, namely implicit, hierarchical learning of sub-options and zero-shot generalization to novel situations.

 \eat{ In summary, our contributions are as follows: \begin{itemize} \item An abstract world modeling system that leverages symbolic and non-parametric world model representation. \item A novel method, called AgentOWL, that jointly learns a sequence of hierarchical options alongside its abstract world model. \item An empirical study of AgentOWL on hard object-centric Atari games, namely Montezuma's Revenge, Pitfall, and Private Eye, showing that AgentOWL acquire the highest number of skills compared to other baselines, along with demonstrations of AgentOWL's unique capabilities that the baselines lack. \end{itemize} }